TRI-STATE TOUR CHICAGO CENTURY

 Here for more information.

-- The route opening time from Hammond has been
+- The route opening time from the Whiting, IN

 allow more time for riders to ride to the starting